Borys-Mch/todo-mobile/README.md

-# Todo app on React Native
+# "To Do List" app on React Native